 Tuesday 10.09.13, late evening, winds of change howled across Christchurch.
-After my belated birthday dinner, while driving Luke & his girlfriend to his Ashgrove Tce flat, our journey across town was interrupted by a fallen oak across Guildford St. Fallen power lines swung wildly above my car while I reversed to get the hell out.
+After my belated birthday dinner, while driving Luke & his girlfriend to his Ashgrove Tce flat, our journey across town was interrupted by a fallen oak across Guildford St. Fallen power lines swung wildly above my car while I reversed away.

-On my return to Burnside, close to home, I saw 2 more trees blown over by the gale - a birch on Clyde Rd pavement, a birch across Greers Rd which had crushed a red Volvo.
-By that time 2 cop cars with flashing lights blocked Greers Rd access, so I drove the long way round to Heath St. Four fallen ornamental apple tree boughs lay on Heath St pavements.
+On my return to Burnside, close to home, I saw 2 more trees blown over by the NW gale - a birch on Clyde Rd pavement, a birch across Greers Rd which had crushed a red Volvo.
+By that time 2 cop cars with flashing lights blocked Greers Rd access, so I drove the long way round to Heath St. Four fallen, ornamental, apple tree boughs lay on Heath St pavements.

-The gale had whipped open our locked garage doors.
+The NW gale had whipped open our locked garage doors.
 To stop them banging all night I secured them with bricks, a barrow, a ladder, a folding table, a metal pole & concrete block.
-"It'll take a quake to open those doors," I said to Leah.
+"Only a quake will open those doors," I said.

 The Press front page: